gammapy/gammapy/docs/about.rst

 - `Werner Hofmann`_ and `Jim Hinton`_ (directors at `MPIK Heidelberg`_) for giving
   PhDs and postdocs in the `H.E.S.S.`_ and `CTA`_ group time to work on Gammapy.
+- Similarly, Régis Terrier and Bruno Khelifi from `APC Paris`_ as well as Catherine Boisson from `Paris Observatory`_ are supporting Gammapy development by giving PhDs and postdocs time contribute to Gammapy.
 - Google for sponsoring Manuel Paz Arribas to work on background modeling as well as Olga Vorokh to work on image analysis and source detection in Gammapy as part of `Google Summer of Code`_.